There is a common misconception that to rank highly you have to build lots of backlinks.

 But guess what?
 Visuals – graphics, images, videos, etc. – increase the desire to read content by an impressive 80 percent!
 Here’s what that means:

 In other words, people are physiologically hardwired to respond to visuals and, as a result, are more likely to consume content, engage with it, and even share it.
-This makes visual content a perfect tool for naturally bolstering your SEO efforts.
+This makes visual content a perfect tool for naturally bolstering your search engine optimization (SEO) efforts.

 But if you’re going to invest in visual content, you need to make sure you’re maximizing your resources and properly channeling your energy into the right content mediums.
 Here are a few types of visual content that perform best: